Versant Ventures

 Venture Round in 2006

-ImpediMed Limited is a medical software technology company based in Pinkenba, Australia, that specializes in developing, manufacturing, and selling bioimpedance spectroscopy (BIS) devices and software services globally, with a significant focus on North America.
-The company offers a range of noninvasive devices, including SOZO, which is designed for detecting lymphedema and monitoring fluid status in heart failure patients.
-Additionally, ImpediMed provides the SFB7 device for body composition analysis in healthy individuals and ImpediVET for veterinary applications.
-The company's products are utilized in hospitals and clinics to assess and monitor various health conditions.
-ImpediMed also features a cloud-based digital platform for managing patient data.
-Established in 1999, the company continues to innovate in the medical device sector, addressing needs in both human and veterinary healthcare.
+Impedimed Limited is a medical software technology company based in Pinkenba, Australia, specializing in the development, manufacturing, and distribution of bioimpedance spectroscopy (BIS) devices and software services.
+The company offers a range of noninvasive devices, including SOZO, which is designed for detecting lymphedema and monitoring fluid status in heart failure patients, as well as SFB7, which analyzes body composition in healthy individuals.
+Additionally, ImpediMed provides ImpediVET, a BIS device tailored for veterinary applications.
+The company's products cater primarily to hospitals and clinics across Australia, North America, and other international markets.
+Founded in 1999, Impedimed is committed to advancing medical technology for clinical assessments and monitoring of fluid status and tissue composition, while also offering a cloud-based platform for managing patient data.

 Cameron Health